kubeflow/website/content/en/docs/distributions/gke/pipelines/authentication-pipelines.md

 * Give GSA `<cluster-name>-kfp-system@<project-id>.iam.gserviceaccount.com` `Storage Object Viewer` role to let UI load data in GCS in the same project.
 * Give GSA `<cluster-name>-kfp-user@<project-id>.iam.gserviceaccount.com` any permissions your pipelines need.
 For quick tryouts, you can give it `Project Editor` role for all permissions.

-If you configured bindings by yourself, here are GCP permission requirements for KFP KSAs:
+If you configured bindings by yourself, here are Google Cloud permission requirements for KFP KSAs:
 * Pipelines use `pipeline-runner` KSA.
-Configure IAM permissions of the GSA bound to this KSA to allow pipelines use GCP APIs.
+Configure IAM permissions of the GSA bound to this KSA to allow pipelines use Google Cloud APIs.
 * Pipelines UI uses `ml-pipeline-ui` KSA.
 Pipelines Visualization Server uses `ml-pipeline-visualizationserver` KSA.
 If you need to view artifacts and visualizations stored in Google Cloud Storage (GCS) from pipelines UI, you should add Storage Object Viewer permission (or the minimal required permission) to their bound GSAs.

 ### Google service account keys stored as Kubernetes secrets